Andrew Unger: Personal

 The son of a Mennonite minister father and book-keeper mother, Unger was born in Winnipeg in 1979 and lived in Steinbach, Brandon and Calgary as a child before returning to Steinbach as an adult.
 From his father's side, he is a direct descendant of Kleine Gemeinde founder Klaas Reimer, while his maternal grandfather fled to Canada from the Soviet Union as a refugee in the 1920s.

 As a child he turned to satire, drawing political cartoons, particularly of Canadian Prime Minister Brian Mulroney.
 Unger attended Providence University College in the late 1990s and holds degrees from the University of Manitoba.
 He has taught English Language Arts, including satire and creative writing, at Steinbach Regional Secondary School since 2005.

-Unger is married to Erin Koop Unger, author of Mennotoba.
+Unger lives in Steinbach, Manitoba and is married to author Erin Koop Unger.

-In 2021, during the COVID-19 pandemic, Unger successfully advocated for the Manitoba government to create vaccine stickers in the Russian Mennonite dialect of Plautdietsch.
+In 2021, during the COVID-19 pandemic, Unger successfully advocated for the Manitoba government to create vaccine stickers in the Mennonite dialect of Plautdietsch.

+In 2024, Unger initiated a fundraiser to place an historic plaque in front of author Miriam Toews's former home in Steinbach.